 Plus, it’s extreme payload and towing capacity will take your lawn and landscape business wherever you need to go.

-The new, jazzed-out 2019 Dodge Ram has a truck bed unlike any you've ever seen.
+The new Dodge Ram has a truck bed unlike many you've seen.

 While it might be a little more pricey, the capacity of this truck is incredible.